-As part of the new Nottingham Tram Phase 2 the joint Venture partners Taylor Woodrow and Alstom have supplied, installed and commissioned a new CCTV system and a new Operational Data Network (ODN), for the new Tram Routes known as Lines B&C. Included within the main contract is the requirement to install a new backbone to the existing tram route known as Line One, and migrate and replace the existing tram stop equipment and upgrade the CCTV Cameras and Help Point from analogue to digital format.
+As part of the Nottingham Tram Phase 2 the joint Venture partners Taylor Woodrow and Alstom supplied, installed and commissioned a new CCTV system and a new Operational Data Network (ODN), for the new Tram Routes known as Lines B&C. Included within the main contract was the requirement to install a new backbone to the existing tram route known as Line One, and migrate and replace the existing tram stop equipment and upgrade the CCTV Cameras and Help Point from analogue to digital format.

 The works included; installation of power & data (fibre & copper) cabling from the existing tram stop’s telecom equipment cabinet; termination and testing of copper cables; fibre splicing; termination and reflectometry testing.